snowballdigital/flutter-graphql/README.md

 **Note: Still in Beta**
 **Docs is coming soon**
-**Support for all Apollo Graphql component supported props is coming soon**
+**Support for all React Apollo Graphql component supported props is coming soon**

 ## Installation